Laurae2/Bosch/Laurae/FileCreator/README.md

 * Binary encode Categorical = 2 features
 * Drop Categorical = 1 feature

 Also, it computes the SpookyHash v2 of each column and compare to each other columns.
-However, it does not seem to work on dense matrices properly (results are way different).
+It works on both dense and sparse matrices thanks to R serialization procedure (the results are identical between sparse and non sparse).

 Final matrix dimensions (row ID & Label excluded):